Cancer cells

 Science in Context (10% of Module 2)

-Students will work independently on a 1,500-word report summarising a clinical case and providing an in-depth critique of the current and emerging evidence for either the underlying cause of the disorder or current treatment options.
+Students will be provided with a clinical case that forms the basis for an in-depth scientific exploration of the current and emerging evidence for either the underlying cause of the disorder or current treatment options.
+Students will be assessed via a scientific poster and poster presentation.

 How is this Module Taught?